|

 Find some common ground.

-As I said above that could be an English learner like you.
-If such ask questions about how they use traveling to learn new vocabulary.
+As I said above, that could be an English learner like you.
+If asked, they can ask questions about how they use traveling to learn new vocabulary.

 Therefore, for you, dear reader, this new friend could become an accountable partner